 CALI: CALI (Center for Computer Assisted Legal Instruction) is a consortium of law schools that researches and develops computer-based study exercises in many law school subjects.
 Marquette Law School is a member, thus the exercises can be downloaded by law students from the CALI website.
-Students can register and create a username and password on the CALI site.
-Use the CALI authorization code, which is in your orientation password materials, and your student I.D. to login the first time.
+Students can register and create a username and password on the CALI site using the CALI authorization code distributed during orientation.

 Casebook: Generally used as textbooks for classes.
 Includes selected sections of court opinions.
 Casebooks usually are not part of an academic law library collection.

 Course Management System: A web-based tool for professors to share class information, including syllabi, assignments, lecture notes, and discussions with students.
 Each of your professors will let you know which course management system s/he uses, if any.
 Course management systems at Marquette Law School include:

 TWEN (available via Westlaw, for which you receive login credentials during orientation)